NaoiseGaffney/BookRepository/README.md

 	* The ability to view a book on Amazon UK if it exists (using ISBN) via the title link.
 	* The ability to view a book on ISBN Search if it exists (using ISBN) via the ISBN link.
 * Add Book with:
-	* The ability to add books with title, author, year published, ISBN (user for book front cover, link to book on Amazon UK, and link to ISBN Search), book description, book comments (personal thoughts and comments shared with other readers), book rating (1 to 10, where 10 is spectacular), genre (1 of 32 genres), and whether to hide the book from other readers during public book searches.
+	* The ability to add books with title, author, year published, ISBN (used for book front cover, link to book on Amazon UK, and link to ISBN Search), book description, book comments (personal thoughts and comments shared with other readers), book rating (1 to 10, where 10 is spectacular), genre (1 of 32 genres), and whether to hide the book from other readers during public book searches.
 	* List genres via the drop-down menu to aid in selecting the most appropriate genre for the book.
 * Search Books with:
 	* The ability to search for public (all books except those marked private/hidden) or private (own books).